aimagelab/mammoth/docs/datasets/index.rst

 - `domain-il`: the total number of classes is fixed, but the distribution of the input data changes at each task.

 - `general-continual`: the distribution of the classes change gradually over time, without notion of task boundaries.
 In this setting, the **TASKS** and **N_CLASSES_PER_TASK** attributes are ignored as there is only a single long tasks that changes over time.

+- `cssl`: this setting is the same as `class-il`, but with some of the labels missing due to limited supervision.
+This setting is used to simulate the case where a percentage of the labels is not available for training.
+For example, if ``--label_perc`` is set to ``0.5``, only 50% of the labels will be available for training.
+The remaining 50% will be masked with a label of ``-1`` and ignored during training if the currently used method does not support partial labels (check out the **COMPATIBILITY** attribute in :ref:`module-models`).

+.. admonition:: Experiments on the **joint** setting
+    :class: hint

+    Mammoth datasets support the **joint** setting, which is a special case of the `class-il` setting where all the classes are available at each task.
+This is useful to compare the performance of a method on what is usually considered the *upper bound* for the `class-il` setting.
+To run an experiment on the **joint** setting, simply set the ``--joint`` to ``1``.
+This will automatically set the **N_CLASSES_PER_TASK** attribute to the total number of classes in the dataset and the **TASKS** attribute to ``1``.

 Steps to create a new dataset:
 ------------------------------